sagar148/GroceryStoreManagementSystem/README.md

 # GroceryStoreManagementSystem
-This is a Grocery Store Management system website. this website stores, delete and update orders in database.
+This is a Grocery Store Management system project. this project stores, delete and update orders in database.